lubuntu-team/manual/source/3/3.1/3.1.3/qterminal.rst

 To change to the next tab using the keyboard press :kbd:`Control + Page Down` or :menuselection:`Actions --> Next tab`.
 To change to the previous tab using the keyobard press :kbd:`Control+ Page up` or :menuselection:`Actions --> Previous Tab`.
 To move to a tab to the right :menuselection:`Actions --> Move tab to the right`.
 To move a tab to the left :menuselection:`Actions --> Move tab to the left`.

+To bring a search for the text displayed on your terminal press :kbd:`Control +Shift +F` or :menuselection:`Actions --> Find...`.
+To close the search bar press :kbd:`Escape` or :kbd:`Control+Shift+F` again.
+To find what you need to search for in the :guilabel:`Find` search bar.
+To move to the next result press the rightward pointing arrow button.
+To move to the previous result is to press the leftward pointing arrow.

 To clear you active terminal press :kbd:`Control + Shift +X` or :menuselection:`Actions --> Clear Active Terminal`.
 To hide window borders check the :menuselection:`View --> Hide Window borders`.

 Customizing